bhisaac/5eFP/5eFP-SRD.md

 The most fundamental tasks of adventuring—noticing danger, finding hidden objects, hitting an enemy in combat, and targeting a spell, to name just a few—rely heavily on a character’s ability to see.
 Magical darkness and other effects that obscure vision can prove a significant hindrance.

 > 5eFP games obscure unexplored areas of a map with obscuring tiles.
 This fog-of-war effect is removed as PCs explore map tiles.
 Unless otherwise indicated, all revealed map tiles are lit by bright light.
-So, there is no dim light condition, and 5eFP games do not use dark vision rules nor cantrips whose sole purpose is to shed light, such as _light_ or _dancing lights_.
+So, there is no dim light condition, and 5eFP games do not use darkvision rules nor cantrips whose sole purpose is to shed light, such as _light_ or _dancing lights_.
 This is a deliberate design feature to simplify combat on a grid.

 A given area might be lightly or heavily obscured.
 In a **lightly obscured** area, such as patchy fog, or moderate foliage, creatures have disadvantage on WIS checks that rely on sight.